TeachingNLP/workshop-book/panels/core-concepts.md

 - **Day 1: June 10th from 12:00 to 13:00 UTC-04:00 or ET**
 - **How to connect:** [Zoom via Underline](https://underline.io/events/122/sessions?eventSessionId=4302)
+- **We would like to address some of your questions during the panel discussion.
+Please write your questions on this topic in this [Google document](https://docs.google.com/document/d/1ZS8BhrAJHGa-RB5e8IHqSGsR6GAEpEXv552u9kZG1g0/edit?usp=sharing).**

 When we design NLP courses in different contexts, many of us struggle with what topics/models/tasks to include or exclude in the given context.
 For example,